-Signs of serious Hyperthermia in dogs usually include excess panting, drooling, weakness, mental delirium, seizures and eventually death.
-Hyperthermia is not usually a diagnostic challenge.
-The history usually includes a recent enclosure in a car, confinement to a hot sunny location, or excessive exercise on a hot day.
+Signs of serious hyperthermia in dogs usually include excess panting, drooling, weakness, mental delirium, seizures and eventually death.
+Hyperthermia is not a diagnostic challenge with the patient's history usually including recent enclosure in car, confinement to a hot sunny location, or excessive exercise on a hot day.
 If you suspect your dog is over-heating, one person should call your veterinary hospital and let them know you're on your way, while another person should immediately hose down the animal with cool water to begin the cool down process.
 While reducing the core body temperature is the cornerstone to therapy for these patients, many other factors need to be addressed to increase chances for survival.
 Always have your pet checked out by your veterinarian if you suspect Heatstroke.

-Sadly, even if overheated dogs make it to the vet, some don't survive.
-Always, and especially on hot days, be sure your dog has access to plenty of fresh cool water as well as shaded, well-ventilated areas.
-Don't even think of exercising your dog in the middle of a hot day.
+Sadly, many dogs don't survive severe hyperthermia.
+Prevention, as usual, is the preferred approach to this problem.
+Always, and especially on hot days, be sure your dog has access to plenty of fresh, cool water as well as shaded, well-ventilated areas.
+Don't even think of exercising your dog in the middle of a hot day, if you do you run the risk of a very costly vet bill, (these cases can be quite cost intensive due to the critical condition of most patients) not to mention risking your dog's life.
 Reserve outdoor activities for the cooler mornings and evenings.
 And finally, regardless of the weather, never leave your dog in a closed-up car, even for a few minutes.

-With appropriate caution the Dog Days of Summer can be a time for enjoyable, safe warm weather activities for the whole family, human or otherwise.
+With appropriate caution and vigilance the Dog Days of summer can be a time for enjoyable, safe warm weather activities for the whole family, human or otherwise.

-Dr. John Huebner practices companion animal medicine at Redwood Veterinary Hospital in Vallejo, CA. You can send your pet health questions to Dr. Huebner.
-Contact him via Redwoodvet.com.
-R
+Dr. John Huebner practices companion animal medicine at Redwood Veterinary Hospital in Vallejo, CA. You can send your pet health questions to Dr. Huebner in care of the Vallejo Times Herald, (440 Curtola Parkway, Vallejo CA. 94590) or e-mail him via rdwdvet@aol.com.